Great Ocean Road & Beyond Road Trip [ST-RT1866]

 6. Geopark: The Kanawinka Global Geopark offers a chance to take in the amazing landscapes and travel back in time over thousands of years.
 See how the Aboriginal people made use of the land when they lived here.
 Located near Hamilton.

-7. Flaura: If your self-drive in Victoria takes place between August and mid November, you are in for a real treat!
+7. Flora: If your self-drive in Victoria takes place between August and mid November, you are in for a real treat!
 Spring is when the wildflowers frame the waterfalls and walking trails.
 The wildflowers make for an unforgettable sight.

 8. Adventurous: If you are a thrill seeker, try your hand at rock climbing, abseiling, quad bike safaris, horse trail rides and bush walking.